ming024/FastSpeech2/README.md

 # Adding a new language

-- update the config in config/YourLanguage.
+- update the config in `config/YourLanguage`.
 Minimally change all the values with "change this" comments
-- add your input symobls to text/symbols.py
+- add your input symbols to `text/symbols.py`
-- add your cleaner to text/cleaners.py
+- add your cleaner to `text/cleaners.py`
-- add your language specific preprocessor to synthesize.py
+- add your language specific preprocessor to `synthesize.py`
-- run MFA on your data and add to preprocessed_data
+- run MFA on your data and add to `preprocessed_data`
 - create lexicon for your data
 - preprocess your data with `python3 preprocess.py config/YourLanguage/preprocess.yaml`
-- train your system with `python3 train -p config/YourLanguage/preprocess.yaml -m config/YourLanguage/model.yaml -t config/YourLanguage/train.yaml
+- train your system with `python3 train -p config/YourLanguage/preprocess.yaml -m config/YourLanguage/model.yaml -t config/YourLanguage/train.yaml`
 - synthesize speech with `python3 synthesize.py --text "YOUR_DESIRED_TEXT" --restore_step 300000 --mode single -p config/YourLanguage/preprocess.yaml -m config/YourLanguage/model.yaml -t config/YourLanguage/train.yaml`

 # Implementation Issues